Frequently ask questions

 - Should I have the PrenaTest® performed?

-You can generally undergo the PrenaTest® after the ninth week of pregnancy has been completed (week 9+0 since LMP).
-However, our experience shows that it is generally performed in connection with an ultrasound, that is, generally starting in the 12th week of pregnancy.
-Discuss with your doctor when the PrenaTest® would be most advisable for you personally.
+You can undergo the PrenaTest® after the ninth week of pregnancy has been completed (week 9+0 since LMP).
+Discuss with your doctor when the test would be most advisable for you personally.

 The cost depends on the scope of the selected test.
 Discuss with your doctor which chromosomal disorders may be of significance for you.
 Payment is made via direct debit.
 The amount will not be debited until the test result has been forwarded to your doctor.